Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] The value for flex-direction should be reverse-row.
 - [ ] The .container element should have a property of flex: display.
-- [ ] The flex-direction property should be declared in the container.
+- [ x ] The flex-direction property should be declared in the container.
 - [ ] The display value should be flex-inline to display the items in a row.

 #### Q93.
 Which choice is not a valid transition?

-- [ ] `transition: margin 1000ms ease-in-out;`
+- [ x ] `transition: margin 1000ms ease-in-out;`
 - [ ] `transition: color 1.3s ease-in;`
 - [ ] `transition: position 400ms linear;`
 - [ ] `transition: opacity 1s ease-in;`